 Fix 2: Update your graphics driver

 One of the most common causes of game stuttering is that you’re using a broken or outdated graphics driver.
-In most cases, AAA titles like COD: Warzone work better with the latest GPU driver.
-So if you haven’t claimed this zero-cost benefit, definitely do it now before trying anything more complicated.
+In most cases, AAA titles like COD: Warzone work better with the latest video driver.
+So if you haven’t claimed this zero-cost benefit, definitely get it now.

 - Download and install Driver Easy.